KevinTuncer/sdc-sniffer/README.md

 The lowest home PCs reach in the lowest configuration around 100 KB/s.
 For comparison: 100 typical compressed and encrypted SDC messages correspond to 10 KB.
 With a better compression rate for large files the blockchain should handle more than 1000 SDC messages in the lowest configuration.
 PC 1 reached the best results in local configuration with around 700 KB/s.

 This is just for a rough estimate of the SDC Blockchain Logger.
-Further optimization of the code, the blockchain node parameters and better hardware can increase the reached values even more.
+Further optimization of the code, "other blockchain node parameters and better hardware can increase the reached values even more.

+# Licence
+The whole project is open source and free to use, see MIT licence.
+If you want to work on this project, feel free to contact me or push some improvements.